The History of libWiiPy, WiiPy, and NUSGet

 But I’m getting ahead of myself.

-The initial UI that I created was designed to look just like NUSD’s, because I find UI design quite challenging.
-The entire original goal was pretty much just to clone NUSD, but make it cross platform and based on libWiiPy.
-As I worked though, I decided that there had to be a better way to design some of the components than the way NUSD had.
-For one, I hated the way that the entire title list was held within the menu bar.
+The initial UI that I created for NUSGet was designed to look just like NUSD’s, because I find UI design quite challenging and so copying something that already existed was a lot easier.
+The initial goal was pretty much just to clone NUSD, but make it cross platform and based on libWiiPy.
+However as I worked, I decided that there had to be a better way to design some of the interface compared to how NUSD was doing it.
+For one, I hated the way that the entire title list was held within a menu bar menu.
 So for NUSGet, I instead opted for a tree on the left side of the window that was always visible.
-Some of these changes were more major like that, but there were also plenty of little ones, like having “Pack WAD” enabled by default when available.
+And I added search to make finding titles easier.
+Take that, NUSD!
+Some of these changes were more major like that, but there were also plenty of little ones like having “Pack WAD” enabled by default when available.

-Aside from UI design, the other major difficulty with actually starting NUSGet was figuring out how I’d be shipping it.
-By default, a PySide app has the downside of well, being based on Python.
-You need Python and all the app’s modules installed or you’re not going to be able to run it.
+Beyond the UI, the other major difficulty with actually starting NUSGet was figuring out how I’d be shipping it.
+A PySide app has the downside of well, being based on Python.
+You need Python and all the app’s requirements installed or you’re not going to be able to run it.
 This is sort of doable on Linux, there are a lot of apps that are Python based that install their scripts somewhere and then use system-wide Python modules to run, but for macOS and Windows it’s kind of a dealbreaker.
 You’re not going to be able to instruct every single user to set up a venv and then launch NUSGet from the command line every single time they want to use it.
+That isn’t convenient, and for a tool like NUSGet, a lot of the people using it are not going to be particularly tech-savvy (which is maybe not the greatest if you’re modding a game console, but I digress).
 So I had to figure out a new plan.
-My solution?
-Compile it!

 The page on deployment in the PySide 6 docs has a nice little chart of different tools you can use to package or compile your app to distribute it.
-I looked at this, saw that Nuitka was the only option that had checkmarks all the way across, and decided that would be what I used.
-There really wasn’t much more to it then that, I just looked at the chart and chose the one with the most green.
+I looked at this, saw that Nuitka was the only option that had checkmarks all the way across the columns, and decided that’s what I’d use.
+There really wasn’t much more to it then that, I just picked the option that looked the best at a quick glance.
 Aside from a few notable issues, this choice has served me decently well and has allowed me to ship a kinda-sorta native executable that runs faster and is easier to distribute than any other option.
-I’d be lying if I said I wasn’t still a little fuzzy on how Nuitka works, I just know that it does produce a native executable in some capacity.
+I’d be lying if I said I wasn’t still a little fuzzy on how Nuitka works, but I know that it does produce a native executable in some capacity.
 (I also later copied this method of distribution over to WiiPy so that I could start shipping that as a semi-native executable as well, since I wanted WiiPy to be a command line tool that could be easily installed and used system wide.)

 Alright, I think that covers all of the bases of how we got where we are today.
-If I’ve forgotten any events that I remember later, I’ll come back and add them as I see fit.
+If I’ve forgotten any events that I remember later, I’ll come back and add them as I see fit (which as of 2026-03-20, I have already done once).
 I want this to be the most comprehensive history of why I started all of these projects, because documenting the thought process behind stuff is cool.
 I love reading other people’s articles about how and why they did something, so I’m sure someone out there will love reading this.

 I can’t help but feel like there’s something looming though.
 Something orange and metallic.